Grammar Quiz

 • That isn’t your book, is it?

 A sentence that expresses a strong emotion is called an exclamatory sentence.
-The exclamatory sentences end with a unique mark of punctuation called exclamation point.
+The exclamatory sentences end with a unique punctuation mark called an exclamation point.
 It is denoted as “!”

 • What beautiful weather today!